-As indicated above functional star molecules provide another approach to prepare functional materials for cellular internalization of transported agents.
-This was exemplified by the preparation of poly(ethylene glycol) (PEG) star polymers containing GRGDS (Gly-Arg-Gly-Asp-Ser) peptide sequences on the star periphery.
+As indicated above another approach to prepare functional materials for cellular internalization of transported agents was exemplified by the preparation of poly(ethylene glycol) (PEG) star polymers containing Gly-Arg-Gly-Asp-Ser (GRGDS) peptide sequences on the star periphery.
 The functionalized star molecules were synthesized by ATRP of poly(ethylene glycol) methyl ether methacrylate (PEGMA), GRGDS modified poly(ethylene glycol) acrylate (GRGDS-PEG-Acryl), fluorescein o-methacrylate (FMA) macromonomer, and ethylene glycol dimethacrylate (EGDMA) via an “arm-first” method.

-The concept behind using stars for delivery applications was that the size of the core of the star could be adjusted to provide an appropriate degree of complexation that allowed good siRNA complexation but also sufficiently week complexation that allowed release.
+The concept behind using stars for delivery applications was that the size of the core of the star could be adjusted to provide an appropriate degree of complexation that allowed efficient siRNA complexation but also sufficiently weak complexation that allowed release.
 This balance could be attained by adjusting the degree of protonation in the core.
-(36, 44) The conditions for the preparation of the star copolymer that provided the best result is shown below.
+(52, 60) The conditions for the preparation of the star copolymer that provided the best result is shown below.

 Mw, THF GPC(×103)